sam-caldwell/ami/docs/language-memory.md

-f# Memory Model: Ownership & RAII (2.4)
+# Memory Model: Ownership & RAII (2.4)

-This scaffold introduces a minimal ownership/RAII discipline for AMI:
+This scaffold introduces a minimal ownership/RAII discipline for AMI consistent with the spec’s RAII model.

-Owned<T>
+About `Owned<T>` (scaffold marker)

-- `Owned<T>` indicates a value with single-owner semantics requiring an explicit handoff or release before function end.
+- `Owned<T>` is an internal analysis marker used by lints/IR in this repository; it is not a source-level AMI type.
-- In this scaffold, only function parameters annotated as `Owned<T>` are tracked.
+- The linter treats parameters modeled as `Owned<T>` as requiring an explicit handoff or release before function end.

 Rules